edwardbirdlab/BALROG-ISO/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-BALROG-ISO (Bacterial Antimicrobial Resistance annOtation of Genomes - ISOlate whole genomes) is a comprehensive high throughput Nextflow pipeline built to utilize XXX short-reads for the investigation of bacterial antimicrobial resistance (AMR) and its mobility from whole genome sequences of bacterial isolates.
+BALROG-ISO (Bacterial Antimicrobial Resistance annOtation of Genomes - ISOlate whole genomes) is a comprehensive high throughput Nextflow pipeline built to utilize next generaion short-reads for the investigation of bacterial antimicrobial resistance (AMR) and its mobility from whole genome sequences of bacterial isolates.
 While AMR characterization is the main goal of BALROG-ISO, it also provides the taxonomic classification, gene identities, and assignment of gene origin (i.e. plasmid or chromosome) for the submitted isolate(s).

 > [!NOTE]
 > Updates to BALROG-ISO may occur periodically to help continually improve the pipeline.
 If you have any requests or recommended changes you'd like to see (i.e. usage with other data types), please reach out via email (edwardbirdlab@gmail.com | edwardbird@ksu.edu) or <a href="https://github.com/edwardbirdlab/HT-BALRROG/issues/new?labels=enhancement&template=feature-request---.md">request feature</a>.